Litter Bins

 • Organising community litter pick days.

-Bins are emptied by Suffolk Coastal District Council on a regular schedule.
+Bins are emptied by East Suffolk District Council on a regular schedule.
 If anyone notices a bin hasn’t been emptied recently it would be appreciated if the Town Council could be notified, then we can pass the message on, or action if necessary.

 Fines do exist for littering but it is difficult and almost impossible to enforce.